Mont Lozère

-Mont Lozère (Mont Losera) is the highest peak in the Cévennes, a subrange of the Massif Central in France.
+Mont Lozère (Mont Losera) is a massif in the Cévennes, a subrange of the Massif Central in France.
 It is 1699 m above sea level and lies within the Cévennes National Park.

 Mont Lozère is commonly used for skiing during the winter months.
 It is also a popular destination for student groups during the summer months.
 It offers some stunning natural scenery and is covered by coniferous plantations and 'broom' scrub moorland.

-Mount Lozere is the source of the River Tarn, and also the highest point on the Robert Louis Stevenson Trail (GR 70), a popular long-distance path following approximately the route travelled by Robert Louis Stevenson in 1878 and described in his book Travels with a Donkey in the Cévennes.
+Mont Lozère is the source of the River Tarn, and also the highest point on the Robert Louis Stevenson Trail (GR 70), a popular long-distance path following approximately the route travelled by Robert Louis Stevenson in 1878 and described in his book Travels with a Donkey in the Cévennes.
 The GR70 follows a draille (drove road) across the mountain, marked by montjoies (standing stones).